 From the earliest days of the Church, Christians developed short, simple summaries of the faith.
 These short statements became known as creeds.
 The word ‘creed’ comes from the Latin word credo, meaning ‘I believe and trust’.
-Two creeds in particular were developed in the early centuries of the Church, which have remained important to the Church and are regularly used in our worship today.
+Most scholars agree 1 Corinthians 15:3–5 (above) is an early creed.
+Two creeds in particular were developed in the early centuries though, which have remained important to the Church and are regularly used in our worship today.

 The Apostles’ Creed is therefore a summary of what the Church teaches, and of what Christians together believe, rather than a detailed statement of individual and personal belief.
 Saying the Creed binds Christians together as a believing community, across different traditions and practices.